Priyanka-Mondal/priyanka-mondal.github.io/_pages/home.md

   </p>

   <p>
-    Through my work, I strive to build systems where privacy is a first-class property — not an afterthought — ensuring that user data is protected by design, at scale, and across the full software stack.
+    Through my work, I strive to build systems where privacy and security are first-class properties — not an afterthought — ensuring that user data is protected by design, at scale, and across the full software stack.
     Feel free to connect with me as I explore the intersection of privacy, security, and systems research.
   </p>
 </div>